-Filled with flavor from top to bottom, the fruit is layered on the bottom so non-fruit lovers can just skip it altogether and because the spice mix and whisky create instant depth this cake can be made at the last minute however the flavor does seem to deepen over time and will easily last a week if kept in a cool environment and in an airtight container.
-Served with my Christmassy Spiced Christmas Custard it is oh so very comforting.
-Rather than just regular sultanas and currants, I've added mixed peel, naked ginger and dried cranberries which creates a beautiful full flavor.
+Filled with flavour from top to bottom, the fun of this cake has a deliciously fruity layer only along the bottom so non-fruit lovers can just skip it altogether because the spice mix and whisky create instant depth to the cake batter, it is easy to make last minute.
+I should mention though, that the flavour does seem to deepen over several days and will easily last a week provided it is kept in a cool environment and in an airtight container.
+Rather than standard sultanas and currants, I added a delightful mixed peel, naked ginger and dried cranberries to develop a next-level warm holiday flavour.

 YOU WILL NEED

 1 cup boiling water